1. Why migrate to a Brazilian manufacturer: the problem is not technical, it is operational

 2. Dimensional compatibility: ASME B73.1 is the key

-The practical advantage is that the concrete base, electric motor, coupling, suction and discharge piping and flanges do not need to be modified.
-The old pump comes out, FBCN goes in the same place, with the same motor-pump set.
-In a well-planned maintenance shutdown, complete replacement of a normalized pump happens in an 8-hour shift, including disassembly of the old unit, FBCN installation, laser alignment and performance test.
+When the verification closes, the practical advantage is concrete: concrete base, electric motor, coupling, suction and discharge piping and flanges can be kept.
+The old pump comes out, the FBCN goes in the same place.
+In a planned maintenance shutdown this reduces the replacement to disassembly, installation, laser alignment and testing — no civil work, no re-piping.

 4. Technical migration process checklist: from survey to commissioning